ghante/stalker/README.md

 # Stalker

-TODO: Write a gem description
+Command line application as a gem to stalk people on twitter.
+Finds tweets in which the person was mentioned.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'stalker'

-And then execute:
+Checkout the code and run

+    $ rake install
+         OR
-    $ bundle
+    $ gem build ./stalker.gemspec

-Or install it yourself as:

-    $ gem install stalker
+    $ gem install ./stalker-0.0.1.gem

 ## Usage

-TODO: Write usage instructions here
+    $ stalk <username>
+For Example :
+    $ stalk LeoDiCaprio

 ## Contributing